 Rating: 2/5 Stars

 This novel broke my heart, I swear to god.
 I love Joe Meno.
-He’s one of my favorite writers, The Boy Detective Fails is my favorite book, his short stories are transcendent, he’s dreamy, etc, etc. Office Girl, though, I can only review with a sigh.
+He’s one of my favorite writers, The Boy Detective Fails is my favorite book, and his short stories are transcendent.
+Office Girl, though, I can only review with a sigh.
 Sigh.
 Office Girl herself turns out to be one of the most blatant and flimsy Manic Pixie Dream Girls I can ever recall reading about.
 The novel starts off with the main female character’s point of view for the first hundred pages or so, and then the male character is introduced and suddenly it’s all his thoughts, his feelings, his perception of this totally out of this world queen of quirky adorableness.
 She’s always just about to leave town—but not before stealing the male lead’s heart and changing him for the better.
 Gag.
 Please, if you’ve never read Meno, don’t start with this one.

 Embroideries, Marjane Satrapi